Bangkok Thailand Travel Guide

 Consume generous amounts of bottled water throughout the day to counter the heat.

-The traditional Thai greeting involves pressing palms together, fingers pointing upwards, typically with a small bow.
+The traditional Thai greeting involves pressing palms together, fingers pointing upwards, typically with a brief inclination of the head.

-Take off shoes before entering homes, temples, and some retailers or restaurants.
+Take off shoes before entering homes, temples, and some shops or restaurants.
 Observe local traditions.

-Show deference to older individuals during conversations and interactions.
+Show deference to older individuals during conversations and communications.

 Use a spoon and fork, with the fork to push food onto the spoon.
 Chopsticks are typical for noodle dishes.